EWOCS-V: Is Wd1-72 a recent post-interaction WR+O binary?: Discussion conclusions

-If Wd1-72 is exiting a phase of recent mass-transfer, it suggests that unstable mass-transfer occurs in short period WN binaries.
+If Wd1-72 is exiting a phase of recent MT, it suggests that unstable MT occurs in short period WN binaries.
 Considering that $>$90\% of Wd~1's WR stars are in binaries, it would also add to the growing body of evidence that binary interactions are important for WR evolution at all metallicities.
-We conclude that: \begin{itemize} \item The complex morphology of nebulosity in the vicinity of Wd1-72 can be reproduced by non-conservative RLOF mass-loss followed by a Wolf-Rayet stellar wind expanding into a cluster wind. \item Follow-up observations of Wd1-72 and the nearby material are needed to test whether this material is from RLOF mass-loss, if the system is a short-period binary, and if the companion has been spun up. \item If Wd1-72 and Wd1-9 represent different evolutionary stages of recent post-interaction WN binaries, then this could resolve the question of how such systems form, improving our understanding of gravitational wave binary progenitor systems.
+If our proposed scenario is true, then we have found the first short-period WN binary stripped recently enough to have RLOF material that can be quantitatively studied.
+Given the current lack of observed unstable MT systems \citep{Marchant2024}, further study of Wd1-72 (and Wd1-9, if it is also post-MT) and its surroundings would then provide empirical benchmarks for multi-dimensional models of non-conservative MT outflows, and tests for MT efficiency assumptions used in current and future binary population synthesis codes.
+Both of these are poorly constrained at present but are very relevant to understand the evolutionary sequence from massive binary to gravitational wave merger event (independent of Wd1-72 and/or Wd1-9 being merger progenitors themselves).
+A secondary effect here are the stellar wind properties of recent post-MT systems.
+The difference between the measured and MESA \mdot\ of Wd1-72 suggests that stellar winds could remove more angular momentum over the thermal timescale ($\sim$10~\kyr, as the donor returns to equilibrium), than accounted for in current wind prescriptions.
+This presents an additional uncertainty in massive binary evolution, ultimately affecting which systems end up as gravitational wave mergers.
+We conclude that: \begin{itemize} \item The complex morphology of nebulosity in the vicinity of Wd1-72 can be reproduced by non-conservative RLOF mass-loss followed by a Wolf-Rayet stellar wind expanding into a cluster wind. \item Follow-up observations of Wd1-72 and the nearby material are needed to test whether this material is from RLOF mass-loss, if the system is a short-period binary, and if the companion has been spun up. \item If Wd1-72 and Wd1-9 represent different evolutionary stages of recent post-interaction WN binaries, then further study of them and their RLOF material could help address how mass transfer shapes these systems, improving our understanding of gravitational wave binary progenitor systems.

 \end{itemize}